 Acorn Pet Calm Paws Calming E-Collar

-Sometimes the itch is just too great, so the best way to prevent your dog from fussing over a bug bite is to keep them from being able to reach it.
-The Acorn Pet Calm Paws E-Collar is a safe and effective way to help small wounds heal without your dog interfering with the process.
+Sometimes the itch is just too great, so the best way to prevent your dog from fussing over a bite from a bug is to keep them from being able to reach it.
+The Acorn Pet Calm Paws E-Collar is a safe and effective way to help small wounds heal.

 Products like Citrobug Insect Hunt made from essential oils can help keep flies, mosquitos, and other flying pests away.
 Simply spray it on like a bug spray each time to venture into the wild.

 Baie Run Diatomaceous Earth can help treat mites and fleas at home by destroying their exoskeletons, leading to total body dehydration.
 The finely ground powder can be sprinkled onto your pet's coat to make your dog an inhospitable environment for any pests that get curious.